-(or Tariff-Based Recovery) as an opt-in tariff that allows customers to pay for EE or related technologies without any out-of-pocket expenses or incurring debt.
-This type of proposal is most beneficial where the energy cost reduction to the customer is greater than the cost of repayment for the improvements.
+The OIR listed TOB as one of the financing mechanisms that proposers should consider in determining how to best support customer investment in energy savings or technologies producing clean energy.
+The OIR defines TOB (or Tariff-Based Recovery) as an opt-in tariff that allows customers to pay for EE or related technologies without any out-of-pocket expenses or incurring debt.143 This type of proposal is most beneficial where the energy cost reduction to the customer is greater than the cost of repayment for the improvements.
 The utility finances qualifying technologies generally through its own capital.
-The investment by the utility is seen as increasing the energy performance of homes and buildings and is recognized as a system reliability investment, allowing the utility to utilize its authority to add a tariff for the investments to the bill of the customer as the cost recovery mechanism.
-The investment is tied to the meter of the property and is transferable with the sale of the property or resumption of utility service by a new customer at the location of investment.
+The investment by the utility is seen as increasing the energy performance of homes and buildings and is recognized as a system reliability investment, allowing the utility to utilize its authority to add a tariff for the investment is tied to the meter of the property and is transferable with the sale of the property or resumption of utility service by a new customer at the location of investment.
 To institute the new tariff, the utility first must receive approval from the Commission.